NASA-IMPACT/veda-config/docs/DEVELOPMENT.md

 cd -
 ```

+> [!IMPORTANT]
-<b>NOTE</b>: For a production release, it's recommended to use `git tags` for the commit you may want to pin the `veda-ui` to.
-It is to avoid any unwanted changes for release, which might propagate to the `main` branch.
+> For a production release, it is recommended to pin `veda-ui` to a release tag (viewable via `git tags`) instead of a branch.
+This is to make sure that only changes that have been thoroughly tested are pulled in, which might not always be the case with the `main` branch.

 At this point you will have changed the commit the submodule is pointed to.
 If you run a diff on the submodule `git diff .veda/ui` you'll see that the commit changed.